Nyk0/chsc/README.md

     6 : Absent (standby)
 ```

-Nodes are pre-provisioned in an "Absent" state.
-Go to "oar" directory :
+Nodes are pre-provisioned and flagged with an "Absent" state Go to "oar" directory:

 ```bash
 nico@hpc-scheduler:~$ cd oar/
 ```

-We submit the first job :
+We submit the first job:

 ```bash
 nico@hpc-scheduler:~/oar$ oarsub -S ./infinite.oar